bitcointranscripts/bitcointranscripts/bitcoin-magazine/cluster-mempool-explained-and-how-bitcoin-fees-actually-work-wbitcoin-core-dev.md

 **Peter Wuille (00:04:05)**

-That makes sense.

-And that's true in most cases.
+That makes sense and that's true in most cases.

 However, you can construct pathological transaction constellations inside the `mempool` where it isn't true.